portworx/px-docs/cloudsnaps.md

 980081626967128253	Backup-Done	68383234	4.522017785s	Sat, 08 Apr 2017 05:09:54 UTC
 ```

-Once te volume is backed up to the cloud successfully,  lisitng the remote cloudsnap will display the backup that just completed.
+Once the volume is backed up to the cloud successfully, listing the remote cloudsnaps will display the backup that just completed.

 * List the backups in cloud